mirgj/smart-authenticity/README.md

 ## Motivation

-Smart Authenticity is just a PoC (proof of concept) that aim to implement a new way to validate and check the authenticity of a given product/service in a decentralized way, using smart contract and blockchain technology.
+Smart Authenticity is just a PoC (proof of concept) that aim to implement a new way to validate and check the authenticity of a given product/service in a decentralized way, using smart contracts and blockchain technology.